melhenawy1/discoart/README.md

 pip install discoart
 ```

-- If you want to start a Jupyter Notebook on your own GPU machine, the easiest way is to [use our prebuilt Docker image](#run-in-docker).
-- If you are not using Google Colab/Jupyter Notebook, then other dependencies might be required [as described in the Dockerfile](./Dockerfile).
+If you are not using DiscoArt under Google Colab, then other dependencies might be required.

 ## Get Started

 <a href="https://colab.research.google.com/github/jina-ai/discoart/blob/main/discoart.ipynb"><img src="https://img.shields.io/badge/Open-in%20Colab-brightgreen?logo=google-colab&style=flat-square" alt="Open in Google Colab"/></a>

-Note, GPU is required.
-[For serving DiscoArt, click here.](#serving)

 ### Create artworks